Abdullah97sh/management-system/README.md

 First task: In JS file I created Employee constructor and instance it to create objects.
 Also, in HTML file, I created header contains navbar, footer contains and some social media icons with copyright using Bootstrap.

+Second task: Create a table using JavaSicript, and fill it by employee information.

 [View Live Demo](https://abdullah97sh.github.io/management-system/)